Welcome to Maple, Juniper and Hawthorn classes

 The teachers in Year 5 are: Mr Carini, Mr French and Miss Harrison (while Miss Mountford is on maternity leave).

-- This is what the children in Y5 will be learning in the spring term: Y5 SPRING 2018
+- This is what the children in Y5 were learning in the spring term: Y5 SPRING 2018

-- And here is what they were looking at last term: YEAR 5 LETTER AUTUMN 2017
+- And here is what they were looking at in Autumn: YEAR 5 LETTER AUTUMN 2017

 - This attachment will show you the Holly Park End of Year 5 Expectations